AM Basics & Station Setup

 The PWM Generator PC Board has the following inputs and outputs:

-- External fine negative peak limiter adjustment (an on-board adjustment is also provided)
+- Optional external negative peak limiter adjustment (an on-board adjustment is provided)

 - Optional feed-forward in (for power supply hum reduction)

-- External carrier level adjustment (an on-board adjustment is also provided)
+- Optional external carrier level adjustment (an on-board adjustment is provided)

 - PWM output (Selectable: TTL compatible or +12V) low impedance.